grafana/mimir/docs/sources/operating/deploying-the-monitoring-mixin/dashboards/alertmanager-resources.md

 # Alertmanager resources

-This dashboard shows CPU, memory, disk and networking metrics for the alertmanager.
+This dashboard shows CPU, memory, disk and networking metrics for the Alertmanager.

 Requires Kubernetes resources metrics.